skie/docs/docs/Broadcasting/index.md

 <a name="defining-broadcast-events"></a>
 ## Defining Broadcast Events

-To inform CakePHP that a given event should be broadcast, you must implement the `Cake\Broadcasting\Event\BroadcastableInterface` interface on the event class.
+To inform CakePHP that a given event should be broadcast, you must implement the `Crustum\Broadcasting\Event\BroadcastableInterface` interface on the event class.
 This interface requires you to implement several methods that define how the event should be broadcast.

 Here's a minimal working example: